 What if the deceased had no life insurance?

-More often these days family members are passing and we find out that they had no life insurance or funeral plan.
-This can mean surviving families are burdened with a funeral bill that they cannot afford to pay.
-There is very little financial support to assist families in this situation, and it varies significantly by state and county.
+Often, family members pass these days, and we find out they had no life insurance or funeral plan.
+This can mean surviving families are burdened with a funeral bill they cannot afford.
+There is very little financial support to assist families in this situation, varying significantly by state and county.
 We would suggest you contact the Vanderburgh County Assistance Program at 711 John St C, Evansville, IN 47713 Phone: (800) 403-0864